SuperDotNet/superdotnet.github.io/content/posts/2018/Funding-Super.NET.md

 So, in short, by declaring intentions, you already set yourself up to fail.
 [Agent Smith and the Dark Matter](/2018/06/who-is-agent-smith/) understand this dynamic.
 It is part of the reason they are so gosh darn quiet all of the time, I would say.

-Of course, I have done the unwise thing already and have announced my already **very bold and bombastic intentions with this site**.
+Of course, I have already done the very unwise thing here and have announced my already **very bold and bombastic intentions with this site** and Super.NET.
 Oops.
-Too late for me. 😆
+It's too late for me, folks. 😆

 ## Hashing Out the Options

-I have cycled through a few ways of making money to support my ambitions with Super.NET.
-I will go over them here as well as share my thoughts on some other ideas that I have been processing.
+Regardless, we're taking the brave path here, which means trudging forward through the unwise decisions and facing what lies ahead.

+Since I do not feel comfortable accepting donations, I wanted to take some time to mention the different considerations that have occurred to me while exploring the different options in their place.

 ### Consideration #1: Donations

-I cannot help to share the coinjar that I was looking at providing.
+While donations make me uncomfortable, I cannot help to share the coinjar that I was looking at providing.
 This is not done in an effort to accept donations towards this goal (although you can if you feel so called), but to sort of demonstrate my line of reasoning of late, and what I have been investigating.

 BEHOLD THE HONAR JAR!